use-ink/contracts-ui/README.md

 Substrate Contracts UI is a web application for deploying and interacting with WASM smart contracts on Substrate blockchains that include the FRAME Contracts Pallet.

 Supported languages:

 - [ink!](https://github.com/paritytech/ink)
 - [ask!](https://github.com/ask-lang/ask)
 - [solang](https://github.com/hyperledger-labs/solang)

-We recommend running a [Substrate Contracts Node](https://github.com/paritytech/substrate-contracts-node) for local development or using the Canvas parachain on the Rococo Testnet.
+We recommend running a [Substrate Contracts Node](https://github.com/paritytech/substrate-contracts-node) for local development or using the Contracts parachain on the Rococo Testnet.

 ## Features